4 Factors That Determine Successful Blending in Food Processing

-On-time availability of blended food products — deliveries that meet customers’ expectations and lead times — is paramount.
-When a toll processor is able to uphold promised dates, it more often than not means a competitive advantage.
+So, too, is the case for on-time availability of blended food products.
+Deliveries that meet customers’ expectations and lead times are paramount.
+When a toll processor is able to uphold promised dates, it generally translates to a competitive advantage.

-Beyond blending itself, having packaging options available can set a toll processor apart and satisfy a customers’ needs.
-Packing out in the largest package possible may be the most efficient method for the toll processor, but if the blended product needs to be shipped in pails or even 12-ounce bottles, it eliminates an extra step and saves significant dollars.
+Having packaging options available can also signal a toll processor that’s willing to truly partner with customers and meet their needs.
+Packing out in the largest package possible may be the most efficient method for the toll processor, but if the blended product needs to be shipped in pails or even 12-ounce bottles, it eliminates an extra step for the customer and saves significant dollars.

 It takes a superior understanding of safety regulations to succeed in food blending.
 Let’s cover the two most important: cGMP and FSSC 22000.

-Current Good Manufacturing Practices (cGMP) is a set of quality assurance principles and procedures that helps ensure a safe and quality process, helping avoid contamination and assuring repeatability.
+Current Good Manufacturing Practices (cGMP) is a set of quality assurance principles and procedures that prevents contamination, promotes food blending repeatability, and helps ensure a safe and quality process.
 Established by the FDA, cGMP standards are especially vital for businesses in heavily regulated industries such as food, dietary supplements, and pharmaceuticals.

-Because there are so many ways to put safety practices into place when manufacturing food, cGMP offers guidelines to follow (to help meet FDA regulations).
-For every product, however, a hazard analysis must be completed to ensure the consumer is consuming a safe product.
+Because there are so many ways to put safety practices into place when manufacturing food, cGMP offers FDA compliance guidelines to follow.
+For every product, however, a hazard analysis must be completed to ensure the product is safe for consumers.

-FSSC 22000 also helps control food safety risks.
-In order to receive certification, a company must follow a rigorous system that manages food safety risks and provides safe products.
-A GFSI-recognized food safety certification, FSSC 22000 is a statement to customers that a company’s multi-level food safety program is trustworthy and it has a rigorous safety system in place.
+A GFSI-recognized food safety certification, FSSC 22000 is a statement to customers that a company’s multi-level food safety program is trustworthy and follows rigorous standards to manage food safety risks and provide safe products.

 This is the proper place to discuss cleanliness.
 Toll processors are, by nature, obsessed with cleanliness.
 A well-prepared food blending environment includes equipment sterilization (both microbiological and from previous materials) and a clean room with sanitized surfaces.

-CPS offers complete solutions that solve food blending challenges and ensure efficient operations.
-Our dedicated, 45,000 ft2 facility includes several customizable clean rooms, a cGMP blending station, a cGMP laboratory, as well as the ability to process high-potency compounds.
+CPS offers complete solutions that encompass the keys to successful blending in food processing and ensure efficient operations.
+Our dedicated, 45,000 ft2 facility includes several customizable clean rooms, and a cGMP blending station and laboratory.
+Our proven capabilities help our customers lean into — and solve any food blending challenges.